jonutter/sambal/Sakai/CLE/API/README.md

 workspace = sakai.login("username", "password")
 ````

 For much more extensive examples of using this API, please see the CLE Cucumber directory in this repo.
+(Coming soon...)

 ## Contribute